 - Lower purchase price: Apartments generally cost less than comparable houses in the same area, making them accessible for first-time investors or those building a portfolio.

-- Location benefits: Apartments are often situated in high-demand urban areas close to public transport, employment hubs, universities, and lifestyle amenities—key drivers of tenant demand.
+- Location benefits: Apartments are often situated in high-demand urban areas close to public transport, employment hubs, universities, and lifestyle amenities — key drivers of tenant demand.

-- Solid rental demand: young professionals, students, and downsizers frequently rent apartments, providing a steady tenant pool.
+- Solid rental demand: Young professionals, students, and downsizers frequently rent apartments, providing a steady tenant pool.

 - Potential for strong capital growth: Well-located apartments can appreciate significantly over time, especially in tightly held inner-city areas with limited new supply.